The foundations of $(2n,k)$-manifolds: Abstract

 \section{Abstract}

-In the theory of $(2n,k)$-manifolds we consider compact, closed, oriented $2n$-dimensional manifolds $M^{2n}$, with an effective action of the $k$-dimensional compact torus $T^k$, where $k\leq n$, which have the finite number of fixed points.
-We present the foundation axioms for this theory and prove that the structural data given by these axioms allow to describe equivariant topology of $M^{2n}$ and the orbit space $M^{2n}/T^k$.
+In the focus of our paper is a system of axioms that serves as a basis for introducing structural data for $(2n,k)$-manifolds $M^{2n}$, where $M^{2n}$ is a smooth, compact $2n$-dimensional manifold with a smooth effective action of the $k$-dimensional torus $T^k$.
+In terms of these data a construction of the model space $\mathfrak{E}$ with an action of the torus $T^k$ is given, such that there exists a $T^k$-equivariant homeomorphism $\mathfrak{E}\to M^{2n}$.
+This homeomorphism induces a homeomorphism $\mathfrak{E}/T^k\to M^{2n}/T^k$.
 The number $d=n-k$ is called the complexity of an $(2n,k)$-manifold.
-Our theory covers the toric geometry and toric topology, where $d=0$, equivariant topology of homogeneous spaces $G/H$ of compact Lie groups, where $\rk G=\rk H$, and algebraic and topological theory of spherical manifolds.
-As an application we obtain the results about the structure of some well known $(2n,k)$-manifolds of complexity $2$. \footnote{MSC 2000: 57R19, 58E40, 57R91, 52B40; keywords: torus action, orbit space, moment map}
+Our theory comprises toric geometry and toric topology, where $d=0$.
+It is shown that the class of homogeneous spaces $G/H$ of compact Lie groups, where $\rk G=\rk H$, contains $(2n,k)$-manifolds that have non zero complexity.
+The results are demonstrated on the complex Grassmann manifolds $G_{k+1,q}$ with an effective action of the torus $T^k$. \footnote{MSC 2000: 57R19, 58E40, 57R91, 52B40; keywords: toric topology, manifolds with torus action, orbit space, moment map, complex Grassmann manifold}

 .